What is the lymphatic system?

-What are the lymphatic system functions?
+What are the lymphatic system’s main functions?

-- Removing the interstitial fluid from the tissues
+- Removing fluid from tissues

-- It transports lymphocytes(white blood cells) to the lymph nodes
+- Moving lymphocytes to the lymph nodes

 What are lymph nodes?